witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 Open the system settings from the dock.
 It's the gear and wrench icon.
 Select Software and Updates and select the Additional Drivers tab.
 Wait for any available drivers to be located.
 Select the driver provided and Apply Changes.

 Select the WiFi icon in the upper dock.
-It is the signal icon that looks like a piece of pie.
+It is the signal icon that looks like a piece of a pie.
 Selecting on it, you should see a list of visible WiFi networks in range.
-If you do not, I found that toggling the selected driver off and back on solved the trick on more than one occasion.
+If you do not see the available networks, I found that toggling the selected driver off and back on solved the trick on more than one occasion.

 Select your desired network and authenticate as necessary.
-Open Firefox and navigate to a website to verify that you can connect to the internet resources.
+Open Firefox and navigate to a website to verify that you can connect to internet resources.

 Navigate to [Firebug](http://getfirebug.com/) ```http://getfirebug.com/``` in Firefox.